How to Reduce Stress

 Basically, give yourself permission to rant on paper, let it all out.

-By externalizing it, you might find that things aren’t quite as bad as you thought or you might just feel better as your frustration lessens after saying your piece.
+By externalizing it, you might find that things aren’t quite as bad as you thought or you might just feel better than your frustration lessens after saying your piece.

 So if you ask how to reduce stress?